responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/impact-knowledge-distillation-model-interpretability.md

 <p align="center"> <img src="/images/Bryan_Remi/pinguins_studying.gif" alt="Feeling strong with interpretable AI" style="width: 30%; max-width: 500px; height: auto;"> </p>

 The article showed that knowledge distillation can improve both accuracy and interpretability.
 They attribute the improvement in interpretability to the transfer of class similarity knowledge from the teacher to the student model.
-They compare label smoothing (LS) that is similar to KD but LS does not benefit from class similarity information.
+They compare label smoothing (LS) that is similar to KD but LS does not benefit from class-similarity information.
 The empirical experiments shows better accuracy for LS and KD but the interpretability of LS descreases whereas it increases for KD confirming the hypothesis that class similarity knowledge has a role in interpretability.
 The authors obtain consistent results when using other metrics than the number of concept detectors for interpretability showing that their approach is robust to different definitions of interpretability.

 Those encouraging results could lead to applications of knowledge distillation to improve the interpretability of machine learning models in highly sensitive areas like autonomous systems and healthcare.